Asymptotic Burnside laws: Efficiently encodable words

 \section{Efficiently encodable words}

 In this section we introduce {\it code length} of a word $W$ over an alphabet $X^{\pm 1}$.
-This information-theoretic concept takes into account periodic patterns in the structure of $W$.
+This information-theoretic concept, inspired by the idea of Kolmogorov complexity, takes into account periodic patterns in the structure of $W$.
 This will be used in studying the groups constructed in Sections \ref{sec:contrasting uniform} and \ref{sec:co-prime}, and also might be of independent interest.
+The definition is not inductive; it is purely combinatorial and not group theoretic, but it takes into account the nature of Burnside-type relations.
+Similar encoding can be applied to the study of other direct limits of hyperbolic groups provided every defining relation $R = 1$ can be uniquely reconstructed from the length $|R|$ and a short subword of the word $R$.
+Much more sophisticated inductive approaches to the study of the nesting structure of periodic words can be found in \cite{Ad} and \cite{ART}.

+Recall that a word $W$ is called $A$-periodic if it is a subword of a power of cyclically reduced word $A$.

-\begin{definition} Let $W$ be a non-empty $A$-periodic word over $X^{\pm1}$, such that $|A|<|W|$ and $A$ is cyclically reduced and is not a proper power in the free group $F(X)$.
+\begin{definition}[Code Length] Let $W$ be a non-empty $A$-periodic word over $X^{\pm1}$, such that $|A|<|W|$ and $A$ is cyclically reduced and is not a proper power in the free group $F(X)$.
 We may assume that $W$ and $A$ have the same common prefix, equal to $A$.
 The \emph{periodic code of $W$ with respect to $A$}, denoted $\pcode_A(W)$, is the word $0A|W|$, where the length $|W|$ is expressed in binary digits using the alphabet $\{0,1\}$.
 Thus $\pcode_A(W)$ is a word over the alphabet $X^{\pm1 }\cup \{0,1\}$.